graphile/crystal/utils/website/graphile-export/how-it-works.md

 ---
 sidebar_position: 2
+title: How it works
 ---

+# How Graphile Export works

 The system works by converting values in memory into source code strings.
 One of the key things that's challenging to export is functions (and function-derived